ferdy/.emacs.d/README.md

 $ ./esetup
 ```
 - run Emacs

+##Updates
+This configuration tracks latest Emacs developments.
+If you intend to use it, I highly recommend you update and re-build your sources once a week.

+That is why every seven days after your latest build, a warning will show up in the minibuffer reminding you to update the sources.

+With the help of some tools such as [Magit](https://github.com/magit/magit), [Paradox](https://github.com/Bruce-Connor/paradox) and your preferred shell, maintenance is not that hard.

 ##Acknowledgements
 This configuration would not have been possible without the work of and the